XanderFromFortnite/WonderfullyOptimized/README.md

 A: Wonderfully Optimized is a QoL modpack

-- Q: How many time does the mods update in this modpack?
+- Q: How often do you update the mods in this modpack?

-A: Every 3 version of Wonderfully Optimized
+A: When I feel like to update the modpack